getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.17.md

 return [];
 [/prism]

+##### GPM (Grav Packet Manager) and multiple setups
+Should you need to manage your subsites' plugins and themes with the [GPM](https://learn.getgrav.org/17/cli-console/grav-cli-gpm), Keep both `user/themes` + `user/plugins`, so that the GPM fetches and updates them in a single location.
+Then symlink the needed items under `user/env/my.site.com/themes` or `user/env/my.site.com/plugins`.
+Then setup individual yaml configurations `user/env/my.site.com/config/plugins` for each subsites.

 #### Advanced configuration (for Experts)

 Once created a `setup.php` have access to two important variables: (i) `$container`, which is the yet not properly initialized [Grav instance](https://github.com/getgrav/grav/blob/develop/system/src/Grav/Common/Grav.php) and (ii) `$self`, which is an instance of the [ConfigServiceProvider class](https://github.com/getgrav/grav/blob/develop/system/src/Grav/Common/Service/ConfigServiceProvider.php).